Classic League Overview / FAQ

 Who Plays in Classic League?

-Locally, players U9-U15 who are already in the recreational league on Aztec, Bloomfield, Farmington or Kirtland teams.
+Locally, players U9-U15 who are registered with FCYSL soccer clubs in Aztec, Bloomfield, Farmington or Kirtland.
 Durango, Cortez, Gallup & Pagosa also often have teams traveling to play in our classic league.

 Where are Classic games played?